billg-splunk/qep/docs/docker.md

 Knowing `docker` is a really useful skill when you are testing out applications and providing samples to customers.

 In the context of this exercise the most important aspect of `docker` you need to know is about the [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-This file is used as a set of instructions to build images.
+This file is used as a set of instructions, in order,  to build images.
 Those images are then used in kubernetes manifests to run the service.

 There are a few commands you will want to think about when adding instrumentation to your `Dockerfile`